 Early testing, diagnosis, and treatment are the most effective ways to stop the progression and transmission of the virus.

 Frequent testing is an inexpensive and effective way to stop the spread of HIV.
 It is especially important to test:

 - before having sex with a new partner

-The CDC provide an online risk estimation tool informed by up-to-date evidence.
-It helps a person determine their risk of contracting HIV from various activities.
+The CDC provides an online risk estimation tool featuring up-to-date evidence in its analysis.
+It helps a person determine their chances of contracting HIV from various activities.

 HIV can only transmit in certain situations through contact with blood, rectal fluids, vaginal fluids, breast milk, and semen or preseminal fluid.

 There are many ways to reduce the risk of contracting HIV, including using condoms when having sex, taking PrEP, and never using shared needles.

 In the U.S., HIV has had a disproportionate impact on certain groups, including Black and Latinx people and cisgender and transgender males who have sex with cisgender males.